mobeets/paper-trails/_posts/2018-09-09-cochlear-implants.md

 <!-- Jan Scheuermann chocolate bar -->
 <img src="{{ site.baseurl }}/public/images/week8/bci.jpg" style="width: 50%; min-width: 200px; float: left; margin-top: 20px; margin-right: 10px;">

-Replacing parts of the body with electronical devices, known as neuroprosthetics, is a growing field.
+Replacing parts of the body with electronic devices, known as neuroprosthetics, is a growing field.
 Other than the pacemaker and cochlear implant, though, why aren't there more success stories?

 Retinal implants, which attempt to restore vision in patients with certain types of blindness, have been around since the 1970s but are [not yet useful enough](https://journals.lww.com/jneuro-ophthalmology/Fulltext/2011/06000/Update_on_Retinal_Prosthetic_Research__The_Boston.14.aspx) to justify the risks of surgery and implantation, or the cost.
 On top of that, our visual systems are [much more complex](http://science.sciencemag.org/content/295/5557/1022) than hearing.
 While representing sound in a cochlear implant may only require 12 or so stimulating electrodes, retinal implants need 60 or more.

 Brain-machine interfaces can also be used to sidestep the spinal cord, helping otherwise paralyzed patients control things like [robotic arms](https://www.upmc.com/media/media-kit/bci).
-But again, these devices have a long way to go before they reach they reach the general population.
+But again, these devices have a long way to go before they reach the general population.
 I think it's fair to say that of all of our sensory/motor capacities, hearing just happened to be one of the easiest to understand, access via surgery, and engineer.

 <!-- Facts to mention: